Facilities in the Department of Geology and Environmental Geosciences are outstanding.

 The Department of Geology and Environmental Geosciences is housed in Van Wickle Hall.
 Our students have full access to the building and its facilities at all hours.
-We have state of the art computer, geophysical, hydrologic, optical, fluid-inclusion and x-ray equipment.
+We have state of the art computers, geophysical, hydrologic, optical, fluid-inclusion and x-ray equipment.
 Completely modernized classrooms in the building are outfitted with “smart-classroom” technology.
-These rooms are equiped with computers, video/dvd players, document cameras, slides, and more.
+These rooms are equipped with computers, video/DVD players, document cameras, slides, and more.
 The department also has extensive mineral and fossil collections.

 The Department of Geology and Environmental Geosciences has five main teaching facilities.
 They are: Van Wickle 108, 106, 105, 120, and 15.
 Room 108 is our main lecture room.
 Room 120 is our computer lab, and rooms 105, 106, and 15 are our laboratory classrooms.
 See images of the rooms below.